dimyG/jekyll-theme-chirpy/tabs/about.md

 I regularly dedicate time to learn new things, usually starting with a broad exploration and then selecting where to go deep.
-My method of learning involves a rigorous process of note keeping and as a result I have stacked through the years a large collection of technical notes, for topics ranging from computer science to web development to artificial intelligence, blockchain and mathematics, parts of which I plan to publish in this blog on a regular basis.
+My method of learning involves a rigorous process of note keeping and as a result I have stacked through the years a large collection of technical notes, for topics ranging from computer science to web development to artificial intelligence and mathematics, blockchain and fintech, parts of which I plan to publish in this blog on a regular basis.
 I have to admit though, that the process of bringing raw notes in a form suitable for publishing is rather a time consuming task...

 Going to my background, I studied mechanical engineering in the polytechnic school of the [Aristotle University of